annotell/public-workshops/ship-it/README.md

 ### Step 3 - Deploying the Code
 The final step will be to take the code you've packaged in a container and deploying that container.
 Follow the guidelines in [step_3.md](./step_3.md).

+### Final step - The Clean Up!
+It's always good to clean up after a workshop, so check out [the steps](./step_10.md) to clean up running containers and minikube